bhuschle/ScriptRoad/README.md

   - Scroll down until you see Private Key
   - Copy Private Key into soc.py line **386**

+If you are having trouble running the program you probably need to install requests :
+- sudo apt update
+- sudo apt install python3-pip
+- python -m pip install requests

+I suggest using and making sure that python3 is installed on your system
+This is what I used to program the script so it will be smoother then python / python2

 ## Alienvault Scripts

 ### av_match_sd.py